tnieuwe/GTEx_Variation_Atlas/README.md

 **mccall_profile_maker.R**:

-8. Using the gens from each cluster, generate a Z-score of samples assocaition with each cluster using the normalized count data.
+8. Using the genes from each cluster, generate a Z-score of samples association with each cluster using the normalized count data.